raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Scary face](images/scary_face.png)

 3. Lastly, you'll need a scary sound to really give them a fright.
-You could use a sound from the Scratch library, you could download [this scream sound](http://soundbible.com/1627-Female-Scream-Horror.html), or perhaps if you have a microphone you could record your own scary sound!
+You could use a sound from the Scratch library, or perhaps if you have a microphone you could record your own scary sound!

 ## Setting up your Scratch project